operand/agency/README.md

   `agency`: that all entities are represented similarly and may be interacted with through common means.

-  The lack of roles may require extra translation code when integrating with role based APIs.
+  The lack of roles may require extra work when integrating with role based APIs.
 See the implementation of [`OpenAIFunctionAgent`](./examples/demo/agents/openai_function_agent.py) for an example.